If you’ve been searching for the best sports games for PC and console but don’t know where to start, you’ve come to the right place.

 Still finding its footing in the online multiplayer sports arena, Knockout City is an amusing and rapid competitive dodgeball game.

-Gameplay centers on catching and throwing balls with potent effects that can knock out other players or backfire should your adversary catch them.
+Gameplay centers on catching and throwing balls with powerful effects that can knock out other players or backfire should your opponent catch them.

 On top of this, the game gives you the ability to tackle foes, roll yourself into a ball and let an ally fling you, or open up your glider for a speedy escape.